-Amy Bucciarelli, MS, ATR-BC began working with Arts in Medicine in 2012.
-She is a Board Certified Art Therapist and a Licensed Mental Health Counselor and has been practicing art therapy since 2007.
-Amy also is a faculty member and lecturer with the University of Florida Center for Arts in Medicine and teaches for the UF Innovation Academy.
+Amy Bucciarelli, MS, ATR-BC is a Board-Certified Art Therapist and a Licensed Mental Health Counselor.
+She is a faculty member with the University of Florida Center for Arts in Medicine and is a liaison for UF Creative Engagement initiatives.

-She received a BA in Religious Studies from Stetson University and a MS in Art Therapy from Florida State University.
-Amy has published works on assessments in art therapy, papermaking, and the relationship between art therapy and arts in medicine.
-She has presented at national conferences on papermaking, art therapy assessments, art therapy and arts in medicine, and self-care through art therapy.
+She earned a BA in Religious Studies from Stetson University and a MS in Art Therapy from Florida State University.
+Amy has published works and presented internationally on assessments in art therapy, papermaking, art therapy and technology, mandalas, clinician self-care through art therapy, and the relationship between art therapy and arts in medicine.

 Amy uses a variety of artistic media to help improve and enhance her clients’ physical, mental, and emotional wellbeing.
-She has worked with populations dealing with substance abuse, eating disorders, behavioral health, psychiatric issues, and has done palliative care.
+She has worked with people coping with substance abuse, eating disorders, behavioral health, psychiatric issues, and palliative care.
 Her primary focus is child and adolescent mental healthcare in medical settings.